JoEdge/Assignment-11/Readme.md

 #Assignment 11

-##This assignment writing Constructors that allow passing of prewritten tests
+##Writing Constructors that allow passing of prewritten tests

 ####How to use it
 - Clone my repo